Aaron Braver

 I also direct the Phonetics and Phonology Linguistics Laboratory (PPLL) at Texas Tech.

-If you want to know more about me, check out my CV [PDF], research interests, or papers and handouts.
+If you want to know more about me, check out my CV, research interests, or papers and talks.

 A number of scripts and tools for Praat, R, LaTeX, PsychoPy, and the like that I've developed are available on the resources page.